laiboonh/repairs-backend/README.md

 - Heroku defaults to JDK 1.8 so this is the version that we will be using.
 Same version is used in Github action
 - Use instructions from https://devcenter.heroku.com/articles/getting-started-with-scala to set up heroku client

-# History

-- `system.properties` was added to specify JDK to be used in Heroku
-- `plugins.sbt` add in sbt-native-packager plugin for Heroku

 # Development

 - Install https://github.com/trobert/skunk-intellij if using Intellij